 Rather than using shaving cream from cans or plastic tubes, you can use organic shaving soap instead.
 Simply add a little water to your shaving soap and you can easily whip up a nice lather.

 6. Zero Waste Razor

 Another plastic free swap you can make is changing disposable plastic razors with razors you can use for life.
 Conventional plastic razors are almost always impossible to recycle and it ends up in our landfills and oceans.

 Shave and save the planet by using eco-friendly and plastic free stainless steel safety razor.
 While these razors may cost more initially compared to the plastic versions, it will save you money in the long run since you only need to replace the blades as needed.

 It is recommended that you change your toothbrush every 3-4 months.
 Now multiply that number by your age.
 That is the estimated number of plastic toothbrushes you’ve thrown in a landfill somewhere.
 And all of those plastic toothbrushes still exist today.

 So the next time you need to replace your toothbrush, consider buying a bamboo toothbrush for a more sustainable choice.

 Assuming you consume one tube of toothpaste in one year and you live until you’re 80, you would have thrown away 80 plastic tubes in your life time.
 That’s plastic tubes just sitting in landfills long after you’re dead.

-For a more eco-friendly toothbrushing habit, you can easily swap to zero waste toothpaste in a glass bottle.
+For a more eco-friendly toothbrushing habit, you can easily swap to zero waste toothpaste in a tin can or glass bottle.
 Now, that’s something to smile about!